Federal Reserve Bank of St. Louis: Economic research

 Former Palestinian Prime Minister Salam Fayyad once served on the staff of the Federal Reserve Bank of St. Louis, where he did early research on the American Divisia Monetary Aggregates.

 Economic education

-The St. Louis Fed's Econ Lowdown provides a variety of free online tools for K-16 educators nationwide, including online courses, audio and video podcasts, apps, personal finance chats, and PDF and interactive whiteboard versions of lesson plans.
+The St. Louis Fed's Econ Lowdown provides a variety of free online tools for K-16 educators nationwide, including online modules, videos, audio podcasts, and PDF lesson plans.
 The economics topics covered include basic concepts such as opportunity cost and supply and demand to more complex topics such as comparative advantage and monetary policy.
 In personal finance, the topics include earning income, taxes, budgeting, saving, banks and credit cards.
 Economic education staff provide conferences for K-16 educators.
 Economic Education publishes a newsletter, Page One Economics.
 Another newsletter, Inside the Vault, was retired in 2015.
 Another publication, In Plain English, is a multimedia online course on the structure and functions of the Federal Reserve System.
 Many materials, including personal finance online courses and personal finance chats, are available in Spanish as well as English.